rust-lang/rust-by-example/src/unsafe/asm.md

 assert_eq!(a, 12);
 # }
 ```

-The above could work well in unoptimized cases (`Debug` mode), but if you want optimized performance (`release` mode or other optimized cases), it could not work.
+In unoptimized cases (e.g. `Debug` mode), replacing `inout(reg) a` with `inlateout(reg) a` in the above example can continue to give the expected result.
+However, with `release` mode or other optimized cases, using `inlateout(reg) a` can instead lead to the final value `a = 16`, causing the assertion to fail.

-That is because in optimized cases, the compiler is free to allocate the same register for inputs `b` and `c` since it knows they have the same value.
-However it must allocate a separate register for `a` since it uses `inout` and not `inlateout`.
-If `inlateout` was used, then `a` and `c` could be allocated to the same register, in which case the first instruction to overwrite the value of `c` and cause the assembly code to produce the wrong result.
+This is because in optimized cases, the compiler is free to allocate the same register for inputs `b` and `c` since it knows that they have the same value.
+Furthermore, when `inlateout` is used, `a` and `c` could be allocated to the same register, in which case the first `add` instruction would overwrite the initial load from variable `c`.
+This is in contrast to how using `inout(reg) a` ensures a separate register is allocated for `a`.

-However the following example can use `inlateout` since the output is only modified after all input registers have been read:
+However, the following example can use `inlateout` since the output is only modified after all input registers have been read:

 ```rust
 # #[cfg(target_arch = "x86_64")] {